 - Disney Springs is the nighttime entertainment hub with dozens of first-class restaurants and shops

-- You can catch a Dinner Show at Mickey’s Backyard BBQ, Hoop-Dee-Doo Musical Revue, and Disney’s Spirit of Aloha Show
+- You can catch a Dinner Show at the Hoop-Dee-Doo Musical Revue or dine at one of the many character meals.

 - Disney World is HUGE at 25,000 acres.
 That means travel time can be long between two places.

 How Many Days do you Need for Disney World?